 Troubleshooting Common Problems

-Fortunately, the most common problems with air conditioning systems in cars aren’t safety hazards.
+Fortunately, the most common problems with air conditioner systems in cars aren’t safety hazards.
 However, they can be progressive, and greatly reduce the perceived value of your car.
 Here are some of the most common complaints that we hear about a car’s air conditioning system:

 - Air isn’t blowing cold enough: This is the most common problem, mainly because it can be caused by many different things.
 Leaks in the systems, damaged or underperforming parts, and low refrigerant levels can all account for the lack of chill.